StaticJsCMS/static-cms/BREAKING_CHANGES.md

 BREAKING_CHANGES

 - Card preview only is used for card view (viewStyle prop removed).
-- Deprecated stuff removed (getAsset, createReactClass)
+- Deprecated stuff removed (getAsset, createReactClass, isFieldDuplicate, isFieldHidden)
 - widget prop `isDisabled` renamed to `disabled`
 - useMediaInsert now requires collection to be passed